-San Francisco, CA – With Spring now in full bloom, more than 50 million people will suffer from allergies and asthma.
-In an effort to educate individuals about asthma and allergies during the peak season, the Asthma and Allergy Foundation of America (AAFA) has declared every May to be “National Asthma and Allergy Awareness Month”.
+San Francisco, CA – In an effort to educate individuals about asthma and allergies during the peak season, the Asthma and Allergy Foundation of America has declared every May since 1984 to be “National Asthma and Allergy Awareness Month.”

 The World Health Organization and the National Institute of Health both recognize the use of acupuncture in the treatment of respiratory disorders, including asthma.
 Acupuncture is free of the side effects associated with asthma medications, and often results in fewer attacks.